Key Takeaways

 - Known risks.
 The docs enumerate risks typical of new L1s and on-chain derivatives: L1 instability, oracle manipulation, and liquidity shocks.
 The protocol mitigates some of these with open-interest caps and guardrails on order placement relative to oracle prices.
 Always do your own risk assessment and size positions accordingly.

-- Visit the official app and create a Hyperliquid wallet or connect a compatible one.
-(Use only official links; beware look-alikes.)
+Visit the official app and create a Hyperliquid wallet or connect a compatible one.
+Use only official links; beware of look-alikes. - Fund your account

-- Bridge USDC (for perps margin) or HYPE (for gas/staking) to Hyperliquid.
-You can later transfer HYPE between HyperCore and HyperEVM if you plan to use smart contracts or build on-chain strategies.
+Bridge USDC (for perps margin) or HYPE (for gas and staking) to Hyperliquid.
+You can later transfer HYPE between HyperCore and HyperEVM if you plan to use smart contracts or build on-chain strategies. - Place your first trade

-- Set stops and take-profit levels, monitor maintenance margin, and understand liquidation thresholds before sizing up.
+Set stops and take-profit levels, monitor maintenance margin, and understand liquidation thresholds before sizing up. - Explore HIP-1 tokens and LPing

-- If you’re a builder, study HIP-1 and HIP-2 to configure your token’s genesis parameters and to bootstrap liquidity programmatically with Hyperliquidity.
-Test on testnet before mainnet deployment; gas for token deployment is priced via a Dutch auction and is paid in HYPE.
+If you’re a builder, study HIP-1 and HIP-2 to configure your token’s genesis parameters and to bootstrap liquidity programmatically with Hyperliquidity.
+Test on testnet before mainnet deployment; gas for token deployment is priced via a Dutch auction and is paid in HYPE. - Stake HYPE

 Who Is Hyperliquid For?